mdunlop2/GapWatch/common/environments/README.md

 ## Intel Celeron N3060 Base Image (n3060)

-It turns out that it is Docker is not designed with sharing WebCams or Microphones with containers in mind.
+It turns out that Docker is not designed with sharing WebCams or Microphones with containers in mind.
 Instead it is better to simply work with a single virtual environment for the machine, where I have successfully tested the camera with OpenCV.

 Celeron N3060 does **NOT** support AVX instructions, so tensorflow >1.5 won't run (can compile from source but this can take up to 25 hours and is not guaranteed to work).